CDrummond/music-similarity/README.md

 If you download a new version of the extractor, place this within `linux`, `windows`, or `mac` sub-folder.

-## Bliss

-This script can use the [Bliss music analyser](https://github.com/Polochon-street/bliss-rs) to analyse tracks, and to locate similar tracks.
+To be able to use Essentia for similarity scoring you must have a build of Essentia that supports the high-level models.

 ## Analysing Tracks

-Before starting the server your music needs to be analysed with Musly and Essentia.
+Before starting the server your music needs to be analysed with you enabled analysers.
 This is accomplished via:

 ```
 ./music-similarity.py --analyse /path/to/music/folder
 ```

-This can take about 20hrs to process 25k tracks.
-The process analyses tracks with with Musly, with Essentia, initialises Musly's 'jukebox' style with 1000 random tracks, and extracts certain tags.
+The time taken for this depends upon which analysers you are using.
+Bliss takes roughly 3hours for 25k tracks, Essentia about 20hours, and Musly 1 hour.
+The process analyses tracks with the enabled anlysers, extracts certain tags, and (if Musly is enabled) initialises Musly's 'jukebox' style with 1000 random tracks.
 If re-run new tracks will be added, and old (non-existent) will be removed.
 Pass `--keep-old` to keep these old tracks.

 To analyse the Music path stored in the config file, the following shortcut can be used: